koiralaprijun00/replit-nepali-hawa/replit.md

 ## Overview

 This is a modern mobile-first web application for monitoring air quality and weather data in cities of Nepal using the OpenWeather API.
-The app provides real-time Air Quality Index (AQI) and weather information with a clean, user-friendly interface designed for mobile devices.
+The app provides real-time Air Quality Index (AQI) calculated using U.S. EPA standards and weather information with a clean, user-friendly interface designed for mobile devices.

 ## User Preferences